Farmer readiness for Ag-IoT adoption in India: A survey study

 Keywords:

-Ag-IoT security challenges, Digital transformation, Internet of Things based Agriculture (Ag-IoT), Rural agriculture digitization, Smart agriculture
+Ag-IoT security challenges, Digital transformation, Rural agriculture digitisation, Smart agriculture

 Abstract

 Internet of Things based Agriculture (Ag-IoT) is widely adopted by farmers and agriculturists worldwide.
-Ag-IoT involves technologies such as the internet, sensors and communication technologies that help automate agricultural labour and improve monitoring, efficiency and cost.
-The objective of this survey article is to find out the farmers' readiness for adopting Ag-IoT ecosystems in India.
-The survey was conducted from 2021–24 using qualitative research methodology and data were collected through a questionnaire and one-to-one interviews with 100 farmers from six states of India.
-The findings indicate that 86% of respondents expressed willingness to adopt Ag-IoT technologies.
+Ag-IoT involves technologies such as the internet, sensors, and communication technologies that help automate agricultural labour and improve monitoring, efficiency, and cost.
+The survey was conducted during 2021 to 2024 with the objective to find out the farmers' readiness for adopting Ag-IoT ecosystems in India using qualitative research methodology, and data were collected through a questionnaire and one-to-one interviews with 100 farmers from six states of India.
+The findings indicated that 86% of respondents expressed willingness to adopt Ag-IoT technologies.
 61% of respondents have no concern of security and privacy in Ag-IoT.
-However, only 24% of farmers were aware of Ag-IoT, indicating a significant awareness gap about Ag-IoT solutions and security and privacy.
-Also, the outcome score of 46.19 from the correlation analysis indicates the positive influence of study parameters on the conclusions drawn from our study.
-The outcomes of this survey can be used by policymakers, researchers and technology developers to design strategies to promote the secure and effective adoption of Ag-IoT solutions in agricultural communities.
+However, only 24% of farmers were aware of Ag-IoT, indicating a significant awareness gap about Ag-IoT solutions, security and privacy.
+Also, the outcome score of 46.19 from the correlation analysis indicated the positive influence of study parameters on the conclusions drawn from our study.
+The outcomes of this survey can be used by policymakers, researchers, and technology developers to design strategies to promote the secure and effective adoption of Ag-IoT solutions in agricultural communities.
 Specifically, security researchers need to develop suitable digital forensics and incident response management solutions for Ag-IoT to support its growth and adoption.

 Downloads